 • Please do not do anything that might impede any investigative actions.
 Information should be recorded and reported in a timely manner and restricted to those who need to know the details.

-4.9 The matter should be reported to the designated safeguarding lead, Lana Foster or Deputy DSL, Jenny Rumble, as soon as possible, after ensuring the child is safe and notifying any relevant authorities if there is immediate or serious risk of harm.
-In Lana’s & Jenny’s absence, James Foster or Charlotte Hamson should be contacted.
+4.9 The matter should be reported to the designated safeguarding lead, Lana Foster and Jenny Rumble.
+In their absence, please report to James Foster and or Charlotte Hamson.
 Please remember to include all of the written documentation and any notes that you have taken by completing the incident Problem and Log.
-If you do not have access to the system then use outlook and transfer the information later.
+If you do not have access to the iBOS system then use outook and transfer the information later.

-4.10 Please do not disclose any further information from this point until the next course of action has been decided by the designated safeguarding lead, Lana Foster.
+4.10 Please do not disclose any further information from this point until the next course of action has been decided by the designated safeguarding lead, Lana Foster or deputy safeguarding lead, Jenny Rumble.

 5 Recording the disclosure of cause for concern